 - The involvement of three major research laboratories—including national labs Argonne and Fermilab, and the Marine Biological Laboratory.
 UChicago expects these affiliations to open up vast potential for discovery and innovation in energy, the environment, and security.
 Additionally, the CIE is an important element in the commercialization strategy for the Joint Center for Energy Storage Research, the US Department of Energy’s $120 million energy innovation hub announced in November 2012.

 - The participation of Booth School of Business and the Polsky Center for Entrepreneurship and Innovation is at the core of the CIE.
 Polsky is an engine of new venture creation: its New Venture Challenge alone has created more than 90 currently active businesses since its inception in 1996.

 - Creation of the UChicago Innovation Fund, a $20 million venture philanthropic fund dedicated to proof-of-concept work to help new ventures attract outside commercialization funding.

 How big will the physical facilities for the CIE be?

 The CIE will occupy 17,000 square feet on the second floor of the Harper Theater complex; 6,000 square feet on the second floor of an adjacent office building; and 13,500 square feet of shared conference center space on the 11th floor of the Harper Court office tower currently under construction.

 What will future phases of the Chicago Innovation Exchange entail?

 A timetable for future phases has not been established.
-However, as currently envisioned, Phase II involves the design, construction and management of a 30,000-40,000-square-foot prototyping, wet lab, and computer fabrication core facility adjacent to the main CIE building.
-This facility will be available for use by all CIE and external partners.
+However, as currently envisioned, the first phase of the CIE will open in October 2014.
+Phase II involves the design, construction and management of a 30,000-40,000-square-foot prototyping, wet lab, and computer fabrication core facility adjacent to the main CIE building.
+This facility will be available for use by all CIE members and partners.

 How many jobs will this project create?